poulami-saha/Global-Code-Queens-MyTeam-Website/README.md

 ## Merging PRs
 - PRs must be approved by at least one team member before they are merged.
+- Please do not merge your PR if you have 1 approval and there is a change requested by another approver.
+Please address all comments before merging the PR.
 - We encourage people to merge their own PRs after approval!
   - Merge conflicts will happen sometimes and it's good to learn about resolving them.
   - If you're uncomfortable doing your own merge, ask if someone can help walk you through it.